Learn wetlands conservation

 Check out our 2020 Wetlandkeepers courses:

-Participants come to the Wetlands Institute with a project they wish to implement in their home communities, whether it be restoration, protection, enhancement or an educational project.
-During the workshop, participants receive support from knowledgeable experts and obtain hands-on training in order to successfully implement their wetland projects in their own community.
+Participants come to the Wetlands Institute with a project they wish to implement in their home communities, whether it be restoration, protection, enhancement, or an educational project.
+During the workshop, participants receive support from knowledgeable experts and obtain hands-on training to successfully implement their wetland projects in their community.

 More information for the 2020 Wetlands Institute coming soon- Stay tuned!

 Remote Communities Wetland Training:

 Are you interested in getting involved with wetland habitat restoration?
 In recent years, we have increased our input for wetland restoration and we have continued to host wetland restoration/construction workshops or related events to improve wetland habitat in BC.